SultanBm/TASK-Foundation-CheatSheet/css.md

 */
 position: absolute;

-/*When position is (absolute), you can put things stacking on each other, but you can specify which element should be on visible on the top of another element, we use ___ and add a higher number to it */
+/*When position is (absolute), you can put things stacking on each other, but you can specify which element should be on visible on the top of another element, we use z-index and add a higher number to it */
 z-index: 1000;
 ```